pypa/distlib/docs/reference.rst

       The attribute is defined at class level.
 You can override it at the instance level to customise your scripts.

+   .. attribute:: version_info

+      A two-tuple of the Python version to be used when generating scripts, where version-specific variants such as `foo3` or `foo-3.8` are created.
+This defaults to ``sys.version_info``.
+The provided tuple can have more elements, but only the first two are used.

+      .. versionadded:: 0.3.1

    .. method:: __init__(source_directory, target_directory, add_launchers=True, dry_run=False)

       Initialise the instance with options that control its behaviour.